 Hollywood sign, Los Angeles

 The sign was originally an advertisement for a new subdivision called Hollywood Land.
 The Hollywood Chamber of Commerce entered into an agreement with the landowners to maintain the sign and removed the Land portion in 1949.
-It eventually fell into disrepair but was rebuilt in 1978 after Hugh Hefner hosted a fundraiser for the cost of rebuilding it.
-It is now a Los Angeles official cultural-historic monument.
+It eventually fell into disrepair, but was rebuilt in 1978 after Hugh Hefner hosted a fundraiser for the cost of rebuilding it.
+It is now an official Los Angeles cultural-historic monument.

 I wish we had kept our streetcars here in America.